-controlling for variables such as cognitive abilities and personality-scale measures.
+Sternberg describes research that shows reliable measures of tacit knowledge, which were developed for use with individuals in clinical settings in the psychology field.
+360 After controlling for variables such as cognitive abilities and personality-scale measures.
 Sternberg finds that the tacit knowledge measures are the best predictors of actual performance in jobs and at school.
-In fact, he suggests, tacit knowledge predicts school performance as well as or better than do academic-ability indicators.372 We look more specifically at tacit, informal, knowledge measures below.
+In fact, he suggests, tacit knowledge predicts school performance as well as or better than do academic-ability indicators.
+361 We look more specifically at tacit, informal, knowledge measures below.

-Sternberg suggests that measures of wisdom need to focus on the process of thinking and that particularly important are measures of the extent that people take the common good into account in their decision-making, and the extent that they balance the long and shortterm interests of self, others, and institutions.373 He speculates that "perhaps the field of education has too long concentrated on things that are easy to measure, and needs also to concentrate on things that, however difficult they may be to measure, are especially important to measure."374
+Sternberg suggests that measures of wisdom need to focus on the process of thinking and that particularly important are measures of the extent that people take the common good into account in their decision-making, and the extent that they balance the long and shortterm interests of self, others, and institutions.
+362 He speculates that "perhaps the field of education has too long concentrated on things that are easy to measure, and needs also to concentrate on things that, however difficult they may be to measure, are especially important to measure."363

-Criteria for wisdom such as the above would be good to measure in the CIW if data were available.
+Criteria for wisdom such as the above would be good to measure if data were available.
 It should be possible to include questionnaire instruments using scenarios such as those used by Sternberg in survey approaches to measurement.